 The community center houses the administrative offices, registration, the Deerfield Park District Preschool, Tree House Indoor Playground, and much of our recreation programming, including art and ceramics classes, cooking, preschool programs, jazz and ballet classes offered by the Deerfield Dance Studio, and some of our adult activities.
 Many of the rooms at the community center are available for rental.
 The office will be closed in observance of major holidays.

 The Deerfield Park District Preschool is located on the upper level of the Jewett Park Community Center.
-Co-Directors Cindy Wolf and Lynn Braun lead a dedicated, professional staff in this licensed program for youngsters ages 2-1/2 – 5 years of age in morning and afternoon classes.
+Director Lynn Braun leads a dedicated, professional staff in this licensed program for youngsters ages 2-1/2 – 5 years of age in morning and afternoon classes.
 The program runs from September through May.
-Registrations are now being accepted for the 2017-2018 school year.
+Registrations are now being accepted for the 2020-2021 school year.
 Children will participate in the creative play, communication, learning and socialization opportunities at the Jewett Park Community Center.
 A wonderful, experienced and dedicated staff, supplemented by specialists in art and music, enhance the fun learning experience.
 “Growing Together,” an intergenerational program, adds a special touch to our many classrooms.

 In 2020, the Deerfield Park District rebuilt it’s poured concrete skateboard and in-line skate facility.
 The 11,000 square foot facility is located in Jewett Park, near the corner of Deerfield and Waukegan Roads.
 It is geared to the more experienced skater.
 Hours at this unsupervised facility are dawn to dusk.
 There is no charge to use the facility.
 Mask use is required and additional safety equipment is encouraged.
 Helmets are required for all skaters under 16 years of age.

 The skatepark at Jewett Park re-opened to the public on Sunday, November 1.
 Visitors are required to wear face coverings while inside the skatepark area.